DETAILED ACTION

 Farmahini does not appear to explicitly disclose performing that reset when all used tags are set to the first value.

-However, Cooray teaches upon the used tags of all of the cachelines of a cache partition being set to the first value, triggering a reset and setting… the used tags of the cachelines of the cache partition are set to the second value.
-(Fig. 16 and [0205], Cooray teaches a cache replacement policy which determines if there are any ways with a 1-bit least recently used (LRU bit) value indicating that there is a way that was not recently used, and that upon determining that there are no ways that were not recently used, the LRU bit proceeds to reset the LRU bits of other ways to the not recently used value.).
+However, Cooray teaches upon the used tags of the cachelines of a cache partition being set to the first value, triggering a reset and setting the used tags of the cachelines of the cache partition to the second value, wherein selecting the cachelines for cache replacement in a cache partition including selecting a cacheline having a lowest cacheline tag value.
+(Fig. 16 and [0205], Cooray teaches a cache replacement policy which determines if there are any ways with a 1-bit least recently used (LRU bit) value indicating that there is a way that was not recently used, and that upon determining that there are no ways that were not recently used, the LRU bit proceeds to reset the LRU bits of other ways to the not recently used value.
+Further, the value of the bit indicating a not-recently-used way is a 0, which is the lowest value of the invention.).

 Farmahini and Cooray are analogous art because they are from the same field of endeavor, cache management.

-Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have combined the teachings of Farmahini and Cooray to achieve the combined result of the cache replacement strategy, in which upon the used tags of a cache all being set to a used value, triggering a reset to set all the used tags of the cachelines of the cache to an unused value.
+Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have combined the teachings of Farmahini and Cooray to achieve the combined result of the cache replacement strategy which selects a cacheline for replacement with the lowest cacheline tag value, in which upon the used tags of a cache all being set to a used value, triggering a reset to set all the used tags of the cachelines of the cache to an unused value.

 One of ordinary skill in the art would have been motivated to make this modification in order to provide a way to facilitate allocating a cache to fulfill a request to cache new data when all eligible ways are full as discussed in Cooray [0204].

-However, Cooray teaches selecting cachelines for cache replacement in a cache partition including selecting a cacheline having a lowest cacheline tag value.
-(Fig. 16 and [0205], Cooray teaches a cache replacement policy which determines if there are any ways with a 1-bit least recently used (LRU bit) value indicating that there is a way that was not recently used (the 0 value, which is the lowest), and if there is one, it is selected as the victim candidate for cache replacement.).
+However, Cooray teaches upon the used tags of the cachelines of a cache partition being set to the first value, triggering a reset and setting the used tags of the cachelines of the cache partition to the second value, wherein selecting the cachelines for cache replacement in a cache partition including selecting a cacheline having a lowest cacheline tag value.
+(Fig. 16 and [0205], Cooray teaches a cache replacement policy which determines if there are any ways with a 1-bit least recently used (LRU bit) value indicating that there is a way that was not recently used, and that upon determining that there are no ways that were not recently used, the LRU bit proceeds to reset the LRU bits of other ways to the not recently used value.
+Further, the value of the bit indicating a not-recently-used way is a 0, which is the lowest value of the invention.).

 Farmahini and Cooray are analogous art because they are from the same field of endeavor, cache management.

-Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have combined the teachings of Farmahini and Cooray to achieve the combined result of the cache replacement strategy, which selects a cacheline having the lowest cacheline tag value for replacement.
+Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have combined the teachings of Farmahini and Cooray to achieve the combined result of the cache replacement strategy which selects a cacheline for replacement with the lowest cacheline tag value, in which upon the used tags of a cache all being set to a used value, triggering a reset to set all the used tags of the cachelines of the cache to an unused value.

 One of ordinary skill in the art would have been motivated to make this modification in order to provide a way to facilitate allocating a cache to fulfill a request to cache new data when all eligible ways are full as discussed in Cooray [0204].